AdobeDocs/commerce-extensibility/src/pages/webhooks/commands.md

 ## Emulate webhook execution

 The `webhooks:dev:run` command is used for development and testing purposes only.
 It emulates the execution of your registered webhook containing a custom payload with requiring changes to the Commerce application.
-Run this command after setting the initial webhook payload in a `webhooks.xml` file.
-Then run the command again any time you make subsequent modifications to the payload until you can confirm that the payload works as expected.
+[Testing webhooks](testing.md) further describes how to run this command.

 ### Usage